 These athletes persevere out of love for their sports and a passion for competition, often at great cost to their long-term earning potential.
 Unfortunately, there are limited career resources available to support them.
 That’s why Adecco and the USOC decided to do something about it.

-The Athlete Career Program provides a range of resources for competing athletes to help them lay the groundwork to be just as successful in their professional lives as they were in their athletic endeavors.
+The Athlete Career & Education Program provides a range of resources for competing athletes to help them lay the groundwork to be just as successful in their professional lives as they were in their athletic endeavors.

 Resume writing, career coaching, interview preparation, job placement, and even entrepreneurship seminars are available through the program.
 Even better, the entire program is completely free to the athletes and all of it can be completed remotely to accommodate an athlete’s demanding schedule.